Last Updated on: 18th July 2021, 01:18 pm

 FXPesa provides beginners in forex trading a revolutionary trading technology.
-Most importantly you can start trading with just a minimum deposit $10, that is roughly 1,100/= in local currency.
+Most importantly you can start trading with just a minimum deposit of $10, which is roughly 1,100/= in local currency.
 That is a great opportunity for forex newbies to experience real forex trading and practice their trading skills with minimal investment.

-However, we do not recommend trading forex with such a low amount, and neither does Fxpesa.
+However, we do not recommend trading forex with such a low amount, and neither does FXPesa.
 The low deposit amount is for traders who only want to test drive the trading platform without any serious trading going on,

 The demo account doesn’t differ from a live account.
-A demo account does not differ from a live one except for the fact that you take no risks while trading, since you do not need a deposit on this account.
+A demo account does not differ from a live one except for the fact that you take no risks while trading since you do not need a deposit on this account.

 With FxPesa you get two choices of live trading accounts. the Executive Account and the Premier Account.